Skip to main content

 }

-The data passed into the Javascript funtion will be JSON encoded, which then can be used inside the function.
+The data passed into the Javascript function will be JSON encoded, which then can be used inside the function.

 main.go